Contributors Dropdown icon

 The 7 most valuable marketing data sources

-From social media engagement to various traffic sources like organic web search and above-the-line, below-the-line, and through-the-line campaigns, the following tools are a great starting point to measure your performance and plan your future.
+From social media engagement to various traffic sources like organic web search and above-the-line, below-the-line, and through-the-line campaigns, the following marketing data tools are a great starting point to measure your performance and plan your future.

 1. Google Analytics